dmenezesgabriel/docker-localstack-hello/docs/aws-caf.md

 - Removing an application component from use because it is no longer needed
 - Removing an application component from use because it is being replaced by a new application component

+## Transformation domains

+- Technology: Using the cloud to migrate and modernize legacy infrastructure, data, and applications.
+- Process: Digitizing, automating and optimizing business operations.
+- Organization: Reimagine operating models.
+- Product: Reimagine business models.